Ae Fond Kiss ... (film)

-Ae Fond Kiss... (also known as Just a Kiss in some countries) is a 2004 romantic drama film directed by Ken Loach, and starring Atta Yaqub and Eva Birthistle.
-The title is taken from a Scottish song by Robert Burns, the complete line being "Ae Fond Kiss, and then we sever..."
+Ae Fond Kiss... is a 2004 romantic drama film directed by Ken Loach, and starring Atta Yaqub and Eva Birthistle.
+The film explores the complications that ensue when Casim, a second-generation Scottish Pakistani, falls in love with Roisin, an Irish Catholic immigrant.
+The title is taken from a song by Robert Burns, the full line being "Ae [one] fond kiss and then we sever".

-The film explores the complications which ensue when second-generation Scottish Pakistani Casim (who is Muslim) and Roisin (a Catholic immigrant from Ireland) fall in love.